CrumrineCoder/Quote-Generator-Version-2/README.md

 ### Personal User Stories

-* User Story: I can get quotes from different sources.
 * User Story: I can also press the space bar to get a new quote.
+* User Story: I can filter which sources I want my quotes to come from.
+* User Story: I can click on a link to see the wikipedia page for the person who said the quote.

 ## Built With